 Pennask Creek Provincial Park

-The Pennask Creek Protected Area is not intended for public use except for low intensity viewing of fish spawning.
+The Pennask Creek Provincial Park is not intended for public use except for low intensity viewing of fish spawning.
 There is potential for education programs centering on protecting wild fish stocks and their spawning habitat.